opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

     }
   };
 ```
-Now combine the preceding function and react component:
+Now combine the preceding function and React component:
 ```
 retrun (
     ...